ajnebro/tutorials/docs/autoconfiguration.rst

 Auto-configuration of evolutionary algorithms: NSGA-II
 ======================================================

 Before reading this section, readers are referred to the paper "Automatic configuration of NSGA-II with jMetal and irace", presented in GECCO 2019 (DOI: https://doi.org/10.1145/3319619.3326832), and to the :ref:`installation`.
 This tutorial is intended as a guide to replicate the experimentation conducted in that paper.
-Please, take into account that this is a work in progress, based on the new major version of jMetal (v6.0) that is in development.
+Please, take into account that this is a work in progress, based on the new major version of jMetal (v6.0) which is in development.
 Comments, suggestions, and bugs reporting are welcome.

 Motivation
 ----------